Facilitating Communication and Collaboration

-It brings together the leading North American electric utilities to solve common industry problems and understand how to achieve superior business outcomes.
+It brings together the leading global electric utilities to solve common industry problems and understand how to achieve superior business outcomes.

 The program promotes a web of working and networking channels between members to support ongoing sharing of data, information, technology and practices.